 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Each mL of sterile ophthalmic solution contains levobunolol 5 mg.
+Each mL of sterile ophthalmic solution contains 5 mg of levobunolol.
 Nonmedicinal ingredients: benzalkonium chloride 0.004% (as preservative), edetate disodium, polyvinyl alcohol (Liquifilm), potassium phosphate monobasic, sodium chloride, sodium metabisulfite, sodium phosphate dibasic, and sodium hydroxide or hydrochloric acid to adjust pH.

 Store this medication at room temperature, protect it and moisture, and keep it out of the reach of children.